Italian universities offering English programs

 University of Bologna, one of the oldest universities in the world

-There are also several private universities which charges 5 to 10 times the tuition of a typical Italian public university:
+There are also several private universities where each charges 5 to 10 times the tuition of a typical Italian public university:

 - John Cabot - An American university, located in Rome, organized just like an American college